Stay on the trail – enjoy the outdoors responsibly

 Photo: Eero Haapanen

-Keep your distance from nesting birds, both along pathways and on the water.
-The Nature Conservation Act prohibits disturbing the nesting of all birds and damaging their nests.
+Keep your distance from nesting birds, both along routes and trails and at water.
+Disturbing the nesting of any birds and damaging nests is prohibited under the Nature Conservation Act.

-• The nature reserves in Helsinki are marked with green and white boundary markers as well as signs about the protection regulations.
-Some of the areas also have white paint markings on trees.
-The protection regulation signs state the rules specific to each area.
-These signs are like visiting instructions – read them first.
+• The nature reserves of Helsinki are marked with green and white boundary markers and signs about the protection regulations.
+Some areas also have white paint markings on the trees.
+The conservation order signs state the rules that are specific for each nature reserve.
+These signs are like visitor instructions – read them first and then stop by.

-• Animals and plants must not be harmed in nature reserves.
+• Animals or plants must not be harmed in nature reserves.
+Collecting plants and parts of them is prohibited.

-• Always keep pets on a lead, like everywhere else in the city.
+• Always keep pets on a leash, like everywhere else in the city.

 A hiker walks by a sign that instructs visitors to stay on the marked path on duckboards in the Haltiala primeval forest.